greg212/trainin/text/prefix_n_suffix_tree.md

-In computer science, a trie, also called digital tree and sometimes radix tree or prefix tree (as they can be searched by prefixes), is an ordered tree data structure that is used to store a dynamic set or associative array where the keys are usually strings.
+A trie, also called digital tree and sometimes radix tree or prefix tree (as they can be searched by prefixes), is an ordered tree data structure that is used to store a dynamic set or associative array where the keys are usually strings.

 Unlike a binary search tree, no node in the tree stores the key associated with that node;
 instead, its position in the tree defines the key with which it is associated.

 All the descendants of a node have a common prefix of the string associated with that node, and the root is associated with the empty string.
  Values are not necessarily associated with every node.

-  Rather, values tend only to be associated with leaves, a nd with some inner nodes that correspond to keys of interest.
+Rather, values tend only to be associated with leaves, and with some inner nodes that correspond to keys of interest.

- For the space-optimized presentation of prefix tree, see compact prefix tree.

- Tries
- Smalles tree such that:
- - Each edge is labeled with a character from Sigma
- - A node has at most one outgoing edge labeled with c, for any c in Sigma
- - Each key is "spelled out" along some path starting at the root

-As discussed below, a trie has a number of advantages over binary search trees.[6]
+Advantages over binary search trees.
 A trie can also be used to replace a hash table, over which it has the following advantages:

     Looking up data in a trie is faster in the worst case, O(m) time (where m is the length of a search string), compared to an imperfect hash table.
 An imperfect hash table can have key collisions.
 A key collision is the hash function mapping of different keys to the same position in a hash table.
 The worst-case lookup speed in an imperfect hash table is O(N) time, but far more typically is O(1), with O(m) time spent evaluating the hash.
     There are no collisions of different keys in a trie.